Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-4-release-notes.md

 	    -   Close some other programs and try to launch the emulator again.
 	    -   If the RAM size is set to 768 or 1024 MB for the VM in the Emulator Manager, change it to 512 MB.
 	    -   Increase the user area of the virtual memory in the system to 3 GB by entering the *bcdedit /setincreaseuserva 3072* command on the console with administrator rights (only in Windows&reg; 7), and reboot.
-	-   If you use a MacBook Pro which has both Intel HD and NVIDIA&reg; GPUs, the emulator can unexpectedly terminate when you execute the emulator with OpenGL ES version set v1.1 & v2.0.
-Verify the emulator configuration in the Emulator Manager and on the general tab in the emulator configuration window, set OpenGL ES version to v2.0 & v3.0.
+	-   If you use a MacBook Pro which has both Intel HD and NVIDIA&reg; GPUs, the emulator can unexpectedly terminate when you execute the emulator with OpenGL ES version set v1.1 and OpenGL ES version set v2.0.
+Verify the emulator configuration in the Emulator Manager and on the general tab in the emulator configuration window, set OpenGL ES version to version v2.0 and version v3.0.
-	-   When you launch the Emulator Manager in the Tizen IDE, the Emulator Manager's shortcut image may not be displayed properly.
+	-   When you launch the Emulator Manager in the Tizen IDE, the shortcut image of Emulator Manager may not be displayed properly.
 	-   Basic Web applications does not install on SD cards.
 -	CLI and SDB
 	-   The Tizen Studio does not support the SDB ([Smart Development Bridge](https://developer.tizen.org/development/tizen-studio/web-tools/running-and-testing-your-app/sdb)) bash auto-completion on Windows&reg; (it is available on Ubuntu and macOS).